How does this medication work? What will it do for me?

 How should I use this medication?

-Ceritinib must be taken on an empty stomach.
-Do not eat for at least 2 hours before or 2 hours after taking this medication.
+Ceritinib must be taken with food.
+This can be either a full meal or a snack.
 Do not take ceritinib with grapefruit, starfruit, pomegranate, Seville oranges, or other similar fruits, since they may interact with ceritinib.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.